warptoad/warp-toad/README.md

  yarn f:dev
  ```

-## connectiong wallet to frontend:
+## connecting wallet to frontend:
 we are using obsidion wallet for the frontend.
 first you must create a wallet at [app.obsidion.xyz](https://app.obsidion.xyz/).
+for non testnet interactions change the network to sandbox (if a local aztec sandbox is running).
 After creating a wallet on the same browser as the frontend is running on you can connect to it through a pop up window.